-Welcome to Ayurveda St. Louis, the metro-east's resource for the principles and practice of Ayurveda.
+Welcome to Ayurveda St. Louis, the area's resource for the Principles and Practice of Ayurveda.
 Ayurveda is defined as the "science of life" or the "art and science of life and longevity".
-Its purpose is to heal body/mind, maintain life and increase the health and longevity of each individual.
+Its purpose is to heal the body/mind, maintain life and increase the health and longevity of each individual.
 Originating in India it is the sister science to yoga.
 Ayurveda focuses on the "art of daily living" and is unique to each individual.
 The principles of Ayurveda have remained unchanged for thousands of years and are regarded as giving birth to modern medicinal and surgical practices.

 Ayurveda places great importance on the maintenance of health through dietary and lifestyle practices.
 Proper exercise, yoga, bio-individual nutrition/cooking methods, meditation and herbal regimens are designed according to each individual's prakruti (constitution) and vikriti (current imbalance).
 Ayurveda looks deeply into the client's history, environment and lifestyle choices, educating the individual to make choices that will lead to greater physical, mental and spiritual health and well-being.